MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/grant-identity-to-nonpackaged-apps.md

 Only packaged apps have package identity at runtime.
 For definitions of apps that are packaged, unpackaged, and packaged with external location, see [Deployment overview](/windows/apps/package-and-deploy/).

 * In Windows 10, version 2004, and earlier the only way to grant package identity to an app is to package it in a signed MSIX package (see [Building an MSIX package from your code](/windows/msix/desktop/source-code-overview)).
 In that case, identity is specified in the package manifest, and identity registration is handled by the MSIX deployment pipeline based on the information in the manifest.
 All content referenced in the package manifest is present inside the MSIX package.
 * But starting in Windows 10, version 2004, you can grant package identity to an app simply by building and registering a *package with external location* with your app.
 Doing so turns it into a packaged app; specifically, *a packaged app with external location*.
-This support enables desktop apps that are not yet able to adopt MSIX packaging for deployment to use Windows extensibility features that require package identity.
+That's because some desktop apps aren't yet ready for all of their content to be present inside an MSIX package.
+So this support enables such apps to have package identity; thereby being able to use Windows extensibility features that require package identity.
 For more background info, see the blog post [Identity, Registration and Activation of Non-packaged Win32 Apps](https://blogs.windows.com/windowsdeveloper/2019/10/29/identity-registration-and-activation-of-non-packaged-win32-apps/).

 To build and register a package with external location (which grants package identity to your app), follow these steps.